thatbrguy/Cifar10/DenseNet/README.md

-#Denset Net Implementation On Tensorflow
+# Denset Net Implementation On Tensorflow

-A DenseNet was built and tested on the Cifar10 Dataset.
-(Work in Progress)
+This repository contains code in python using the TensorFlow framework, for training and testing the DenseNet Architecture on the Cifar-10 Dataset.